Katherine Ashenburg: Career

 Ashenburg began her career as a CBC Radio producer, eventually becoming an editor at The Globe and Mail newspaper.

 In 1996 Ashenburg published her first book, Going to Town: Architectural Walking Tours in Southern Ontario.
-She would follow that with two more works of non-fiction: The Mourner's Dance: What We Do When People Die, which she wrote after her son-in-law died in 1998 and The Dirt on Clean: An Unsanitized History.
+She followed it with two more works of non-fiction: The Mourner's Dance: What We Do When People Die, which she wrote after her son-in-law died in 1998, and The Dirt on Clean: An Unsanitized History.

 Ashenberg released her debut novel Sofie & Cecilia a few months shy of her 73rd birthday.
-The novel was inspired by a trip she took to Sweden to visit her daughter, where she became fascinated by the life of artist Carl Larsson and his wife Karin Bergöö Larsson.
-Ashenburg originally told Bergöö Larsson's story to her friend author Jane Urquhart, hoping that she would turn it into a novel, but Urquhart instead suggested Ashenberg write the story herself.
+The novel was inspired by a trip she took to Sweden to visit her daughter, where she became fascinated by the life of artist Carl Larsson and his wife Karin Larsson.
+Ashenburg originally told Karin Larsson's story to her friend author Jane Urquhart, hoping that she would turn it into a novel, but Urquhart instead suggested Ashenberg write the story herself.